 The Beacon Day Center provides essential services -- meals, showers, and laundry -- to homeless individuals who are active in their recovery.
 The Beacon Day Center also serves as the central intake point for all services in the John S. Dunn Outreach Center including the Cathedral Clinic, COMPASS, and other partners in The Way Home initiative.
-It is open from Thursdays to Mondays every week and serves approximately 300 clients every day.
+It is open from Thursdays to Mondays every week.
+As of April 2021, the Day Center serves approximately 120 individuals with inside services daily.

 Brigid’s Hope at The Beacon offers transitional housing and supportive services in an effort to reduce the number of women returning to the criminal justice system.
 Through housing, volunteer mentoring, case management, life skill training and supportive services, Brigid's Hope clients receive the tools they need to become self-sufficient and secure a safe and productive future.
 The twelve-month intensive program for homeless, non–violent female offenders is unique in that it offers each client a mentor, independent living and minimal structure stressing the importance of self-reliance and responsibility.